oxhak/archlinux-desktop-config-files/README.md

 WM is Herbsluftwm
 https://wiki.archlinux.org/index.php/Herbstluftwm

- Tips: When WM start, I need to reload it one time to hide tags of others virtuals monitors (two at right) with SUPER + SHIFT + R keys.
+<b>When WM start, I need to reload it one time to hide tags of others virtuals monitors (two at right) with SUPER + SHIFT + R keys.</b>

  keys
 =================